citybound/citybound/game/transport/pathfinding/README.md

    * "nodes" (individual lanes) and "landmarks" (groups of lanes, represented as one rough destination)
    * nodes store closest-next-hop information to *all* landmarks, but only to nodes up to a certain distance
    * if a node is too far away, first navigate towards its parent landmark, until a direct next-hop is known
-   * lanes organically join/leave landmarks, keeping landmarks continouous each, and of roughly equal group size
+   * lanes organically join/leave landmarks, keeping landmarks continuous each, and of roughly equal group size
    * lanes exchange information about changed/updated next-hops with their local neighbors (similar to router table updates), forming an eventually converging network